manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 enabled without tunneling.
 - _Anchorless_ approaches allow the mobile nodes to advertise their mobility to the network without requiring any specific node to act as a rendez-vous point.

-__Anchorless producer mobility with MAP-Me__

-The selected mobility management scheme for the present solution is MAP-Me, an anchorless producer mobility management solution originally proposed for ICN
-{{?I-D.irtf-icnrg-mapme}} and {{MAPME}}.

-MAP-Me belongs to the class of anchorless approaches that relies on scope-limited forwarding updates triggered by producer mobility events to keep locally up-to-date FIB information for a low-latency guaranteed reroute of consumer Interests towards changing location of the producer.

-The difference w.r.t. to other classes of approaches is that it does not require an anchor neither in forwarding plane (traffic does not need to pass through a specific network node), nor in the control plane (no rendez-vous point, no mapping system).
-It naturally extends the pure ID-based paradigm to efficiently support mobility through a lightweight FIB update process.
-Being forwarding-based, it can act at a very fine timescale without raising the concern of routing scalability.

-The appeal of purely ID-based architectures is that they move Loc/ID split one step further by embedding ID-awareness in the network and transport layer by default and as such completely decoupling data delivery from underlying network connectivity.
-Forwarding is performed directly based on identifiers stored in routers' FIBs and no mapping of ID into locators is required.
-In this way, purely ID-based architectures remove the need to maintain a global mapping system at scale, and its intrinsic management complexity.

-## Deployment considerations

-Despite years of research and well-recognized advantages, in particular for mobility {{!RFC7476}}, service providers are still reluctant to consider ICN as a viable alternative for deployment.

-Approaches including overlays and slicing, including for 4G and 5G architectures, have been extensively reviewed in {{ravindran20175g}},
-{{?I-D.ravi-icnrg-5gc-icn}} and {{?I-D.irtf-icnrg-icn-lte-4g}}.
-{{?I-D.irtf-icnrg-deployment-guidelines}} additionally provides some deployment guidelines, along with an overview of the different approaches.

-Those studies reveal the intrinsic complexity in deploying clean-slate ICN architectures, in particular within operational networks and standardization framworks such as the 3GPP's 5G specification for mobile access networks.
-Solutions involve a complex redesign of the high-level architecture, or adopt choices drastically reducing the effectiveness of the approach.

-This has motivated the design of Hybrid ICN (hICN), an incremental deployment solution for ICN into existing IP networks that does not tradeoff any ICN principles and benefits like previous partial integration approaches.

-## Hybrid-ICN overview

-Hybrid ICN (hICN) is an ICN architecture that defines integration of ICN semantics within IPv6, instead of over/under/aside.
-The only difference w.r.t.
-ICN as defined in {{?I-D.irtf-icnrg-ccnxsemantics}} is that it encodes names inside IP addresses, and thus can use RFC-compliant TCP/IP packets to transport ICN semantics.

-The goal of hICN is to ease ICN insertion in existing IP infrastructure by:

-1. selective insertion of hICN capabilities in a few network nodes at the edge (no need for pervasive fully hICN network enablement);
-2. guaranteed transparent interconnection with hICN-unaware IP nodes, without using overlays;
-3. minor modification to existing IP routers/endpoints (e.g. reuse of IP FIBs and of existing buffers, no modifications to L7 applications and user space hICN transport layer introduction in endpoints);
-4. re-use of existing IP control plane (e.g. for routing of IP prefixes carrying ID-semantics) along with performing mobility management and caching operations in forwarding plane;
-5. fallback capability to tradition IP network/transport layer.

-hICN architecture is described in detail in {{?I-D.muscariello-intarea-hicn}}.
-Together with MAP-Me, it forms the basis for the mobility management architecture we describe in the rest of this document.

 # Hybrid-ICN Anchorless Mobility Management (hICN-AMM)